Munnu/Stroll-Safely/diary/week2/may_16th_log.md

 #May 18th Log:
 I don't know why but my brain went for a second lunch later today and I forgot how to implement a 2d array and had to noodle around in my python terminal.
 Oh the simple things in life.

+So far as of 5pm I managed to create the 2d array to hold in what the latitude and longitude limit values are for each grid...?
+Anyway, the next step is to input the number of crimes that are in that grid segment.
+I notice when I do my query where I try to do something like SELECT * FROM crime_data_nyc WHERE latitude BETWEEN <value> AND <value> AND longitude BETWEEN <value> AND <value> I am highly likely to return nothing for all of my entries.
+So I need to think through this part better...
+If I exclude the second BETWEEN ...
+AND I get way too many results (iirc via psql) to the magnitude of 2k+ results.
+Paused for a bit, I guess I need to do things bird by bird.